Rhythm Nation

 No struggle, no progress (lend)

-Lend a hand to help
+Lend a hand to help your brother do his best

 Things are getting worse

-We have to make them better
+We have to make 'em better

 It's time to give a damn

-Let's work together, come on, now
+Let's work together (come on, now)

 People of the world today